Notes on the Geography of Brazil: Salvador

 Great ornament, but Bahia in 1916 did not have any rail connection to the distant southern metropolises.
 In fact it had no rail lines reaching outside the state.

-Now that's not very gentlemanly: making her carry all that weight.
+Now that's not very gentlemanly: loading a lady that way.

 Also close to the Rio Branco Palace, this is the Hotel Colonial Chile, named to honor the Chilean fleet anchored here in 1902.
 This was the city's best hotel until the 1950s.